paxorus/monopoly/README.md

 #### Digital Benefits
 * Compute net worths for landing page game tiles.
+* Watermark owned properties with the owning player's sprite image, like the simplified cropped sketches of the legendaries on the back of the Switch Lite.
 * Show logs of previous turns.
 Currently, a player's notifications are wiped as soon as it's their turn again.
 * Historical analytics such as net worth over time.